knightsemplar/celestia_analysis/README.md

 # Setup OpenTelemetry Collector in Ubuntu

 In the project directory go to the openTelemetry directory.
-Here you will find a sciprt named setup-script.sh.
+Here you will find a script named setup-script.sh.
 Run that script.

-1. Go inside the celestia_analysis directory
+1. Go inside the celestia_analysis/openTelemetry directory

-`cd celestia_analysis`

-`cd openTelemetry`
+`cd celestia_analysis/openTelemetry`

 2. Run script